Chief Medical Officer of GSK Vaccines joined GSK in 2001.

 Meet our physicians

-Hear from Paul-Peter Tak, Senior Vice President and head of our Immuno-Inflammation R&D
+Paul-Peter is Senior Vice President and head of our Immuno-Inflammation R&D. He explains his transition from academia to industry.